emanuelpina/emanuelpina.pt/content/posts/nextcloud-18-installation-on-ubuntu.md

 readmore: "Read the tutorial"
 tableofcontents: true
 summarize: true
-update: A month ago the [Nextcloud Hub 24](https://nextcloud.com/blog/nextcloud-hub-24-is-here/) was released and this tutorial is now updated to reflect its installation on Debian 11.
+update: With the release of the first update to [Nextcloud 25 *a.k.a.* Hub 3](https://nextcloud.com/blog/maintenance-releases-25-0-1-24-0-7-and-23-0-11-are-out/), I decided to updated this tutorial to reflect its installation on Debian 11.
 aliases:
     - /nextcloud-18-installation-on-ubuntu/
     - /nextcloud-20-installation-on-ubuntu/
     - /nextcloud-21-installation-on-ubuntu/
     - /nextcloud-22-installation-on-debian/
     - /nextcloud-23-installation-on-debian/
+    - /nextcloud-24-installation-on-debian/
 ---

 Finally, I'll now cover the installation of Nextcloud on Debian!